smujiang/WSITools/docs/patch_extraction/patch_extraction.md

 ```

 ### Extract patches from a list of WSIs, save to PNG files
+All the file names of WSIs to be processed can be listed in a text file [(example)](../../wsitools/file_management/example/case_list.txt), so that it can be easily managed.
 Multiprocessing can be adopted to accelerate the extraction.
 ```python
 from wsitools.tissue_detection.tissue_detector import TissueDetector